lexon-lang/lexon/DOCUMENTATION.md

-## Lexon Documentation (RC Bundle)
+## Lexon Documentation

-This document reflects what is implemented in this RC.
+This document reflects what is implemented.
 Examples use only supported syntax and functions.
 Lexon is an LLM‑first programming language, built with extensive AI‑assisted development ("vibe coding").

 ### 1. Syntax (implemented)
 - Files: `.lx`.
 Statements end with `;`.
 Blocks use `{ ... }`.